ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 -   `NoteImage0` says that the first column's note image is located in a folder called `mania/left/` and the image prefix name is `note`.
 -   Since notes can be animated, the game client automatically check to see if an animation was supplied.
--   This similarly applies to the other columns.
+-   This similarly applies to the other columns, but only when playing with 5 keys.

 ### Hold notes (basic)

 Hold notes have three parts: a head, length, and tail.
-The head queues the player when to press and hold the hold note, while the tail queues the player on when to release it (since releasing hold notes is important in regards to scoring).
-By default, there are only three images that are used:
+The head queues the player on when to press and hold the hold note, while the tail queues the player on when to release it (since releasing hold notes is also important in regards to scoring).
+By default, there are only nine images that are used:

--   `mania-note1H.png` (referred here as "1H")
+-   `mania-note1H.png` (referred next as "1H")
--   `mania-note1L.png` (referred here as "1L")
+-   `mania-note1L.png` (referred next as "1L")
--   `mania-note1T.png` (referred here as "1T")
+-   `mania-note1T.png` (referred next as "1T")
--   `mania-note2H.png` (referred here as "2H")
+-   `mania-note2H.png` (referred next as "2H")
--   `mania-note2L.png` (referred here as "2L")
+-   `mania-note2L.png` (referred next as "2L")
--   `mania-note2T.png` (referred here as "2T")
+-   `mania-note2T.png` (referred next as "2T")
--   `mania-noteSH.png` (referred here as "ST")
+-   `mania-noteSH.png` (referred next as "ST")
--   `mania-noteSL.png` (referred here as "SL")
+-   `mania-noteSL.png` (referred next as "SL")
--   `mania-noteST.png` (referred here as "SH")
+-   `mania-noteST.png` (referred next as "SH")

-Like notes, 1H, 1L, 1T, 2H, 2L, 2T, ST, SL, and SH are used in their respected columns.
+Like notes, 1H, 1L, 1T, 2H, 2L, 2T, ST, SL, and SH are used based on their respected columns.

 You can animate these by adding `-n` to the file name, where `n` is the frame number starting from 0.